markteicher/Adaptive_Test_Orchestration/README.md

 ### 🔒 Commercial Guardrails Applied

-ATO applies **engineering discipline**, not exploit coverage.
+ATO enforces the same constraints expected of production-grade software.

-- **Explicit scope declaration**
+- **Explicit scope**
-  - A target base URL must be provided
+  - A target base URL must be declared
-  - Execution is bound to that target
+  - Execution is limited to that target
-  - No discovery beyond declared scope
+  - No implicit discovery or environment-driven expansion

-- **Global execution limits**
+- **Bounded execution**
-  - One request budget shared across all modules
+  - A single global request budget applies to the entire run
-  - One rate limit shared across all modules
+  - A single global rate limit applies across all modules
-  - No per-module bypassing of limits
+  - The system cannot retry endlessly or escalate activity silently

 - **Centralized orchestration**
   - All execution is controlled by a single orchestrator
   - Modules cannot trigger other modules
-  - Modules cannot expand scope
+  - Modules cannot expand scope or bypass limits

-- **Deterministic stop conditions**
+- **Deterministic stopping behavior**
   - Execution stops when limits are reached
   - Execution stops on explicit errors
   - Stop conditions are intentional and recorded

-These guardrails exist to answer one question:
+These guardrails exist to determine whether automation survives real operational constraints.

-> *Does this automation still work once it is treated like real software?*

 ---

-### 🔁 Orchestration and Sequencing
+### 🔁 Orchestration and Execution Model

-ATO executes approved modules **one at a time**.
+ATO executes approved test modules **one at a time**.

-- Each module:
+Each module:
 - receives a constrained execution context
-  - performs only its explicitly defined behavior
+- performs only its defined behavior
 - returns structured results

-- The orchestrator:
+The orchestrator:
 - controls execution order
+- enforces shared limits
 - decides whether execution continues
-  - enforces global limits

 There is no autonomous branching, speculative behavior, or hidden retries.